 Underwater art exhibition on Porquerolles island is submerged in intrigue

-At Fondation Carmignac on the island of Porquerolles, new sub-aquatic group show ‘The Imaginary Sea’ (La Mer Imaginaire) frames the sea as a source of inspiration, imagination, longing and loss
+On view until 17 October at Fondation Carmignac on Porquerolles, sub-aquatic group show ‘The Imaginary Sea’ (La Mer Imaginaire) frames the sea as a source of inspiration, imagination, longing and loss

 There are many ways to view art, most of them above sea level.
 But this is not the case on the Mediterranean island of Porquerolles, France.

 At Villa Carmignac, an aptly titled new exhibition ‘The Imaginary Sea’ (La Mer Imaginaire) is being staged indoors, outdoors and underwater, transforming the foundation’s galleries into a sub-aquatic museum that plunges viewers into the bond between humans and the underwater world.
 From Henri Matisse, Paul Klee and Dora Maar to Lin May Saeed, Jeff Koons, Camille Henrot and Allison Katz, the participating artists are as varied as they are committed to their common subject – one of mystery, immensity and endless intrigue.

 Humanity’s relationship with the sea is complex: a source of fear, exploitation, eco-anxiety, peril and mystery.
 With its fusion of modern and contemporary art and site-specific installations, ‘The Imaginary Sea’ frames the marine world as a precious and evocative resource, swarming with known and unknown lives; a place of vastness, inconceivable depth, unexpected things, and also an eco-system of acute fragility.